GrahamDumpleton/mod_wsgi/README.rst

 * `mod_wsgi-standalone`_ on PyPI additionally installs a private build of Apache into your Python environment, for use on UNIX-like systems where no system Apache is available.

+* `mod_wsgi-telemetry`_ on PyPI is the out-of-process telemetry ingester and live UI that consume datagrams emitted when the ``WSGITelemetryService`` directive is enabled.
+It is distributed separately so that installations using the operating-system ``mod_wsgi`` package, or any other manually-configured Apache, can adopt the telemetry pipeline without switching to the PyPI ``mod_wsgi`` or ``mod_wsgi-express`` packages.

 Reporting bugs
 --------------